What is Walk the World?

 How can I volunteer with my Walk the World charity?

 Everyone at Informa is encouraged to use their volunteer time.
 Speak to your walk organiser about opportunities available.
 If you’d like to use your skills and get a second volunteer day, the staff at the charity can let you know what they are in need of!
 Charities often welcome comms or marketing support for example.

 Organizing an office walk

 Contact the relevant councils and authorities to notify them that the walk is taking place.
-Also notify the police in the area so they can be prepared.

 All participants have the option of receiving a WTW t-shirt when registering for their walk.
 You can customise your t-shirt or wear fancy dress!
 Please wear comfortable clothes such as shorts, fitness attire and trainers.
 Don’t forget to consider the weather and pack a

 Take pictures!
 Get WTW balloons in or do a desk drop.